-The Australia Pacific Security College (PSC) is an educational institution funded by Australian aid and aims to strengthen regional security through collaborative learning and enhanced people-to-people relationships.
+The Australia Pacific Security College (APSC) is an educational institution funded by Australian aid and aims to strengthen regional security through collaborative learning and enhanced people-to-people relationships.

 Board & Advisory

 Dr Henry Ivarature has worked and travelled extensively in the Pacific Islands for over 28 years doing research and writing about development issues, as well as a public servant.

 Meg Keen joined the Crawford School of Public Policy in 2018 to take up the position of Director, Australia Pacific Security College.
 She leads a program of professional education, technical assistance, and collaboration aimed at strengthening responses to security challenges in the Pacific islands region.